securityfirst/tent-content/contents_en/communications/making-a-call/beginner/making-secure-calls-on-your-phone.md

 The person you are communicating with must also install Signal.

-# How it works

-## Your number is your username.
+## Your phone number is your Signal username.

-*	There are no separate logins, usernames, or passwords to manage or lose.
+*	There is no separate username or password to manage or lose.
 *	This makes it easier for you; it could also make it easier to analyze the traffic it produces and trace it back to you.
+*	You mobile number may identify you and undermine anonymous communication.

 ## Signal uses a central server.

 *	Signal developers [Open Whisper Systems] operate a central server.
 You can't run your own, which would give you more control over your security.
-*	However, they cannot hear your conversations or see your messages, so no one else can either.
+*	However, they cannot hear your conversations, so no one else can either.

-## Built-in privacy features.

-Signal allows you to set messages to disappear, along with other privacy features.

-Learn how to set it up in the Signal tool guides for [Android] (umbrella://lesson/signal-for-android) and [iOS] (umbrella://lesson/signal-for-ios).
+Learn more about security trade-offs and privacy features in the Signal tool guides for [Android] (umbrella://lesson/signal-for-android) and [iOS] (umbrella://lesson/signal-for-ios).

+(We also recommend Signal for [sending a message] (umbrella://lesson/sending-a-message).)

+# JitsiMeet

+JitsiMeet is another free, open-source VoIP tool which allows group conferencing.
+You do not need to sign up or create an account.

+* 	Enter your own meeting name at [https://meet.jit.si](https://meet.jit.si).
+* 	Meeting names should have no spaces and be difficult to guess.
+*	Share the link.
+Simple as that.

+JitsiMeet is also available for [Android] (https://play.google.com/store/apps/details?id=org.jitsi.meet) and [iOS] (https://itunes.apple.com/us/app/jitsi-meet/id1165103905).